coder-finance/dao/coder.finance/Prototype Draft Board.md

 - Voter: public key
 - Proposal hash

-How to protect from a predatory entity that buys a lot of tokens to vote maliciously and then immediatelly dumps them?
+How to protect from a predatory entity that buys a lot of tokens to vote maliciously and then immediately dumps them?